Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Drug therapy

 Adrenaline if the frequency is less than 60 after 30 seconds of indirect massage.
-0.3 ml per kg of body weight.
+0.3 ml per kg body weight.